-Labor Studies

-Program Director: Robert Cvornyek

-Students must consult with their assigned advisor before they will be able to register for courses.

-Labor Studies Minor

-The minor in labor studies consists of a minimum of 15 credit hours (five courses) chosen in consultation with program director.

-Note: Connections courses cannot be used to satisfy these requirements.

 NOTE: The listing for the Labor Studies minor also needs to be deleted from the INDEX.

 Music in Music Education B.M.

 Admission Requirements

 Entrance to the music education program is a multi-stage process, beginning with application to rhode island college through the office of undergraduate admissions and simultaneous application for the required entrance audition through the department of music, theatre, and dance.
 Once the applicant is admitted to the college and passes the music audition, they matriculate as a “music education-intended major.”